vertica/VerticaPy/docs/source/user_guide_full_stack_geopandas.rst

 .. raw:: html
     :file: SPHINX_DIRECTORY/figures/ug_fs_table_gpd_1.html

-The ``apply`` function of the VerticaPy stats module allows you to apply any Vertica function to the data.
+The :py:func:`~verticapy.vDataFrame.apply` function of the VerticaPy stats module allows you to apply any Vertica function to the data.
 Let's compute the area of each country.

 .. code-block:: python